 For securitized mortgages that do not meet the criteria for derecognition, no gain or loss is recognized at the time of the transaction.
-Instead, net interest revenue is recognized over the term of the mortgages.
-Interest revenue - securitized mortgages represents interest received and accrued on mortgage payments by borrowers and is net of the amortization of capitalized origination fees.
-Interest expense - securitized mortgages represents financing costs to fund these mortgages, net of the amortization of debt discounts and premiums.
+Instead, net interest income is recognized over the term of the mortgages.
+Interest revenue - securitized mortgages represents interest portion of mortgage payments received and accrued by borrowers and is net of the amortization of capitalized origination costs.
+Interest expense - securitized mortgages represents the costs to finance these mortgages, net of the amortization of debt discounts and premiums.